arcmantle/weave/packages/core/chronicle/docs/guide/batching.md

 }
 ```

-::: warning Manual Rollback
+::: tip Automatic Rollback
-Chronicle currently does **not** automatically rollback transactions on error.
-You need to implement rollback logic manually if needed.
+Transactions (both sync and async) automatically rollback all changes if an error is thrown.
+Top-level transactions use `rollbackBatch()`, nested transactions use `undoSince()` to the marker.
 :::

 ### Transaction vs Batch